ishmilan2/ishmilan.github.io/_posts/16-04-19-start-django-project-with-docker.md

 ## Step Six - Production Environment

-If you desire take advantage of the application like production environment, you just need to configure the file `docker-compose.yml`.
+If you desire to take advantage of the application like production environment, you just need to configure the file `docker-compose.yml`.
 The change that you need to do is add this new line `command: ./run-production.sh`.
 The file should look like this:

 ```
 web: